bsmg/beat-saber-community-wiki/mapping/basic-audio.md

 * b.
 Low quality source (YouTube or such): use 3-5;
 5. Click Save.

 The song/audio file is now ready to be used in any map editor.
-Input the BPM you got earlier in your map editor of choice and make sure to use 0ms offset for all difficulties (since the song is already synced to the beat).
+Input the same BPM you got earlier in your map editor of choice and make sure to use 0ms offset for all difficulties (since the song is already synced to the beat).
 >Audio file should not be larger than ~14 MB due to the BeatSaver 15 MB ZIP file limit.
 If this is the case export at a lower quality until the file meets the file size limit.
 ZIP files over 8 MB cannot be shared directly on Discord (without Nitro) for playtesting.{.is-info}